SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - selected_blog(blog id or 'default') Specifies which blog to use
 - limit(number) Specifies the number of posts to add to the sequence up to a limit of 200
-- tag_slug(tag slug) Optional tag to filter posts by
+- tag_slug(list) Optional list of tags to filter posts by
 - time_frame(choice) Optional timeframe to filter posts by (must be one of 'popular_all_time', 'popular_past_year', 'popular_past_six_months', 'popular_past_month')
+- logical_operator(string) Logical operator which, when tag_slug is a list, specifies how to logically filter on the slugs.
+Must be one of 'AND', 'OR'

 ## ~blog_post_archive_url
 Returns a full URL to the archive listing page for the given date values on the specified blog